candera/trempature/readme.txt

 Limitations:

-* Always displays the temperature in degrees farenheight.
+* Always displays the temperature in degrees Fahrenheit.

 To display the temperature in your location, run the program, right-click the icon in the tray (it will read "NA"), select